25 Amazing Facts About Science for School Assembly.

 Water's Unique Properties!

-Water is essential to life, possessing unique properties such as its high heat capacity and the ability to dissolve many substances.
+Water is essential for life, featuring unique properties such as its high heat capacity and ability to dissolve many substances.
 These characteristics make it crucial for living organisms and various chemical reactions.

 The Periodic Table!